N0tDaniel/SimplePot/README.md

 # SimplePot
-A simple HoneyPot in python
+A simple HoneyPot in python to monitor your SSH and more! check it out!